ltgcgo/docs/src/gel/usage.md

-## Usage
+## Installation
 ### Native
 For bare-metal, virtual machines and LXC containers.
 Do <u>not</u> run native install scripts other than on new machines.

 1. On any of the supported distros, make sure `curl` is available.
-2. Execute `sh <(curl -Ls https://github.com/ltgcgo/gel/releases/latest/download/install.sh)`.
+2. Execute `sh <(curl -Ls https://github.com/ltgcgo/gel/releases/latest/download/install.sh)`. (or `sh <(curl -Ls https://codeberg.org/ltgc/gel/releases/download/latest/install.sh)`)
-3. Connect to the SSH with `ssh -p 1122 <serverIP>`.
+3. Connect via SSH with `ssh -p 1122 <serverIP>`.
 User passwords won't change, but SSH settings will.
 See the [SSH](#ssh) section for details.

 ### Containers
-Container images are only offered as a convenient way of inspecting the installations.
+Container images are only offered as a convenient way of evaluating the installations.

 1. Spin up one of the available Gel flavours.
     1. Images are available on the [Docker Hub](https://hub.docker.com/r/ltgc/gel) if you want to save time.
 Use `podman pull docker.io/ltgc/gel:<flavour>` to pull the images.